AIMLab-UBC/AIMLab-UBC.github.io/_pages/jobs.md

 Note 2: We review ALL the applications that we receive but unfortunately cannot acknowledge receipt due to an overwhelming number of inquiries that we get.

 Note 3: Our preference is to admit PhD students.
 Therefore, outstanding applicants with BSc degrees will be considered for direct admission to PhD program.

+## Ph.D. and post-doctoral fellowship (PDF) positions in machine learning for medical imaging and bioinformatics (posted on: July 27, 2021)

+Job Summary
+Multiple Ph.D. and post-doctoral fellowship (PDF) positions in the field of machine learning/computational biology are available in the School of Biomedical Engineering and Department of Pathology and Laboratory Medicine at the University of British Columbia/Vancouver General Hospital.
+The incumbent will join an interdisciplinary team (www.aimlab.ca) working to establish a program on machine learning applications in pathology and genomics.
+Candidates are expected to have extensive experience in one or more of the following areas: diverse areas of machine learning and statistics especially deep neural networks, statistics, and image processing.
+Post-doctoral candidates will play an important role in the project team, including authoring grants, conducting large-scale international projects, managing collaborations, disseminating research findings, and assisting in managing junior lab members.

+Responsibilities
+-	Developing efficient deep learning algorithms for the classification and risk-stratification of patients based on whole slide tissue images.
+-	Developing machine learning algorithms for studying correlation between genomic/transcriptomic signatures and whole slide tissue images in cancer samples.
+-	Senior members: participation in the preparation of manuscripts and grant applications.
+-	Senior members: Participation in supervising junior lab members.

+Qualifications and requirements
+-	Degree in computer science, bioinformatics, biomedical engineering, electrical engineering or similar.
+-	Outstanding publication record in top journals and conferences
+-	Proven experience in design and implementation of deep learning algorithms in image processing.
+-	Outstanding programming skills in Python and R.
+-	Extensive experience working on one or more of the following areas: image processing, machine learning, large scale genomic/transcriptomics, single cell sequencing.
+-	Track record of development and implementation of novel machine learning algorithms in cancer genomics.
+-	Extensive experience in utilizing machine learning libraries such as TensorFlow, Keras, PyTorch, and Scikit-learn.
+-	At least 2 years of experience working with Linux computing clusters.
+-	Ability to work independently and within a team environment.
+-	Effective oral and written communication, analytical, and interpersonal skills.
+* We are looking for candidates with strong analytical, programming and machine learning skills.
+Experience in biomedical applications in not necessary but desired.
+We encourage all qualified applicants to apply.

+How to apply
+-	Please send applications to ali.bashashati@ubc.ca & h.farahani@ubc.ca.
+In the body of your email, please mention your earliest availability date.
+-	Your package should include detailed CV (including the list of publications), and transcripts (optional).